 Police Training Academies in Arizona

-Candidates who have met all of the requirements and passed all of the exams must attend and complete training at one of Arizona’s 13 POST basic training academies.
+Candidates who have been conditionally hired as a police recruit must attend and complete training at one of Arizona’s 13 POST basic training academies.

 Arizona POST training academies include: